 It’s always good to schedule a follow-up meeting shortly after this one to check in.
+As it is with most aspects of employee management.
 If you’ve noticed an improvement make sure that you acknowledge and reward the employee to encourage them to keep moving forward.
 You’ll probably want to keep checking in regularly for the next few weeks.

 If poor performance continues, then you need to be prepared to act and act quickly.
 In your next meeting make sure your employee knows that you’re serious and if you don’t see improvement quickly, you’ll need to take more formal steps such as issuing the employee with a formal written warning, which sets out the consequences of failing to improve.
 You’ll also need to prepare yourself to potentially let this person go if there isn’t an improvement.